 Consideration has been variously defined.
 The simplest definition is by Blackstone, “Consideration is the recompense given by the party contracting to the other”.
 In other words, it is the price of the promise.

-Section 2(d) if The Indian Contract Act, 1872 defines consideration as follows: “when at the desire of the promisor, the promise or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or to abstain from doing, something, such act or abstinence or promise is called consideration for the promise.”
+Section 2(d) if The Indian Contract Act, 1872 defines it as follows: “when at the desire of the promisor, the promise or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or to abstain from doing, something, such act or abstinence or promise is called a consideration for the promise.”

 Analyzing the above definition, Consideration can be:

-- An act of doing something.
-In this case, the consideration is in affirmative or positive form.
+- An act of doing something – In this case, the consideration is in affirmative or positive form.
 Example: A promises to B to guarantee payment of the price of goods which B sells on credit to C. here selling of goods by B to C is Consideration for A’s promise.

-- An Abstinence or forbearance means abstaining or refraining from doing something.
-In this case, the consideration is in negative form.
+- An Abstinence or forbearance means abstaining or refraining from doing something – In this case, the consideration is in negative form.
 Example: A promises to B not to file a suit against him if he pays him Rs.500. the abstinence of A is the consideration for B’s payment.

-- A return promise.
-Example: A agrees to sell his horse to B for Rs.10000. here B’s promise to pay the sum of Rs.10, 000 is the consideration for A’s promise to sell the horse, and A’s promise to sell the horse is the consideration for B’s promise to pay the sum of Rs.10, 000.
+- A return promise – Example: A agrees to sell his horse to B for Rs.10000. here B’s promise to pay the sum of Rs.10, 000 is the consideration for A’s promise to sell the horse, and A’s promise to sell the horse is the consideration for B’s promise to pay the sum of Rs.10, 000.

+II.
 Why consideration is needed

 The reason why law only enforces those promises which are made for consideration is that gratuitous or voluntary promises are often made rashly and without due deliberation.
 Consideration is needed because in an agreement both the parties are required to be in some sort of obligation or burden which would make them perform the promise made.
 Without consideration, the agreement may just become a gift.

-Legal Requirements as to Consideration.
+III.
+Legal Requirements